Old island Dairy Queen could be serving burgers again soon

 It is a classic line from a 1980s movie, but a somewhat cryptic message for the marquee out in front of the former Dairy Queen building on St. Simons Island.

-"Somebody messed up and gave Southern Soul a letter board," joked Griffin Buffkin, co-owner of the famous island barbecue joint.
-"So we're just having some fun with it."
+“Somebody messed up and gave Southern Soul a letter board,” joked Griffin Bufkin, co-owner of the famous island barbecue joint.
+“So we’re just having some fun with it.”

-"We're going to go in and do a small-town classic burger joint," Buffkin said.
-"Cheese burgers, chili dogs, onion rings, soft-serve ice cream and shakes.
-Bascially, we're taking it back to the Tastee Freez."
+“We’re going to go in and do a small-town classic burger joint,” Bufkin said.
+“Cheese burgers, chili dogs, onion rings, soft-serve ice cream and shakes.
+Basically, we’re taking it back to the Tastee Freez.”

 “We’re going to have fun with it,” he said.
 “We’re going to host birthday parties, sponsor a team at the (Mallery Park) ball fields and have ice cream after the games.
 And we’re going to try to stay open late too.”